Sirithu Vazha Vendum: Plot

-During his childhood, Ramu escapes from killing during the massacre of his parents.
+During his childhood, Ramu escapes death during the massacre of his parents.
 He grows up, haunted by the memory of this horrible night, drawing indefatigably a white horse, resulting from the chain bracelet of the mysterious killer.
-He also turns into a fearless and death-defying cop with an unsatiable urge to get vengeance.
+He also turns into a fearless and death-defying cop with an insatiable urge to get vengeance.

-Later, he finds the murderer some years later on his policeman's way with the help of Usthad Abdul Rahman, an ex-owner of a cabaret who once was Ramu's enemy but now has sworn to give his life for Ramu after a initial fight, and settles the score with him.
+Later, he finds the murderer some years later on his policeman's way with the help of Usthad Abdul Rahman, an ex-owner of a cabaret who once was Ramu's enemy but now has sworn to give his life for Ramu after an initial fight, and settles the score with him.